simdjson/simdjson/doc/ondemand.md

 * [C++17 Support](basics.md#c17-support)
 * [Backwards Compatibility](basics.md#backwards-compatibility)

-For deeper information about the design and implementation of simdjson's ondemand API, refer to the [design document](ondemand.md).
+For deeper information about the design and implementation of the simdjson On Demand API, refer to the [design document](ondemand.md).

-Including ondemand
+Including On Demand
 ------------------

 To include simdjson, copy [simdjson.h](/singleheader/simdjson.h) and [simdjson.cpp](/singleheader/simdjson.cpp)